Beginners Glance Tour (4 days/ 3 Nights)

 Walking distance: approximately 4-5 hrs

-Strenuous treks are extended walking in a mountain terrain at higher altitudes.
+Strenuous treks are extended walking in mountain terrain at higher altitudes.
 Trekkers should be able to cope with difficult paths on steep mountainsides.

 After breakfast, we hike toward one of Bhutan’s most sacred places—the site of a Cliffside monastery and an important pilgrimage destination.
 Partly damaged by fire in 1998, the Taksang (meaning Tiger’s Nest) Monastery was built atop the cave where Guru Rimpoche, the father of Mahayana Buddhism, meditated for three months after arriving in the Paro Valley on the back of a legendary tigress.